 Political Participation

 Differing from previous research, the behavioral aspect of social trust is placed upon a person’s willingness to participate in political and community activities.
 This is not the same as spending time with friends and acquaintances, but rather shows a level of connectedness with the individual’s surroundings that is strong enough to warrant collaboration and participation.
-Questions that tracked a person’s political participation in 2018 were included in the partlsc, parpart and partvol variables (“In the past 12 months, how often, if at all, have you taken part in the activities?
+Questions that tracked a person’s political participation in 2018 were included in the partlsc, partpart and partvol variables (“In the past 12 months, how often, if at all, have you taken part in the activities?
 Of groups or associations for leisure, sports or culture?”, In the past 12 months, how often, if at all, have you taken part in the activities?
 Of political parties, political groups or political associations?” and “In the past 12 months, how often, if at all, have you taken part in the activities?
 Of charitable or religious organizations that do voluntary work?”).
 Each of these are coded on a 5-point scale, going from “Once a Week or More” to “Never”.
 In 2020, the ANES annex contained 9 different questions tracking political participation, not including direct contact with governmental institutions.
 These asked for an individual’s participation in political arguments, marches, religious organizations, money donations, online discussions, community problem-solving, school management, and volunteering, with each being coded as 1 “Have done this in the past 12 months” and 2 “Have not done this in the past 12 months”.

 In a similar fashion as the social cohesion dependent variable, each group will be collapsed into binary dummies (0 = Have not done this in the past 12 months, 1 = Have done this in the past 12 months) and indexed together to form a singular score.
 Political participation is expected to have a positive effect on all three dependent variables, but its effect will be reduced by the higher levels of online communication (Moy, Manosevitch, Stamm, & Dunsmore, 2005), but only at either very high or very low levels of social contact.